carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

-When entering data into spreadsheets, there are a number of issues to consider to ensure that the data can be processed correctly.
-In addition to the comma-separated fields mentioned above, which can cause problems, there are many more aspects.
+When entering data into spreadsheets, there are a number of issues that need to be considered to ensure that the data can be processed correctly.
+In addition to the comma-separated fields mentioned above, which can cause problems, there are many other issues.
 Dates or names are a major source of error.
 Different spellings can lead to misinterpretation.
-How do you interpret the date 25-01-11 when it is written in a single field?
-Which part of the name is the first and which the last name of a person?
+How do you interpret the date 25-01-11 if it is written in a single field?
+Which part of a name is the first name and which part is the surname of a person?

 ::: callout